mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Street light not working, 17th October :- [8309534](https://www.fixmystreet.com/report/8309534)
+- Flags attached to lampposts illegally with racist motivations.
+This is a serious issue and it is concerning that the council have allowed these flags to stay up for so long.
+If the flags were placed there by the council for an event this could be understood however it was done by vandals with racist motivations during protests across the country.
+Please respond to this quickly., 17th October :- [8309403](https://www.fixmystreet.com/report/8309403)
+- Difficulty getting out of Goldsmith Road/Pirton Fields., 17th October :- [8309391](https://www.fixmystreet.com/report/8309391)
+- Flags attached to lampposts along Tewksbury road illegally, 17th October :- [8309388](https://www.fixmystreet.com/report/8309388)
 - Multiple potholes which caused puncture when cycling, 17th October :- [8309304](https://www.fixmystreet.com/report/8309304)
 - Multiple potholes and inadequately repaired surface., 17th October :- [8309287](https://www.fixmystreet.com/report/8309287)
 - Damaged footpath/verge, 17th October :- [8309275](https://www.fixmystreet.com/report/8309275)